hebertlima/vue-laradate/README.md

   * **Translated Validation Messages:** Out-of-the-box support for `vue-i18n` to provide user-friendly, translated validation messages.
   * **Laravel-inspired Attributes:** Automatically translates attribute names (e.g., "email" to "E-mail") within validation messages, mimicking Laravel's validation message style.
-  * **Easy Integration:** Provides a simple way to import and use Vuelidate validators that are already configured for internationalization.
+  * **Easy Integration:** Provides a simple way to use Vuelidate validators that are already configured for internationalization, accessible via Vue's `inject` API or global properties.
   * **Minimal Setup:** Once installed, validators can be used just like standard Vuelidate validators in your components.

 -----